file9.ai

 Population1,000Estimated for 2024

-Area0.44 sq kmWorld's smallest state
+Area0.44 sq kmThe smallest independent state in the world

-Electricity Access100%Total population (2021)
+Electricity Access100%Total electrification rate (2021)